developer-friendly/blog/docs/posts/2024/0019-selective-builds.md

 ### Leveraging CI/CD Pipelines for Optimized Builds

-CI/CD pipelines can also be used to optimize builds in a monorepo by triggering builds only for the applications that have changed.
+The third approach to selective builds is to employ CI/CD pipelines to optimize builds in a monorepo by triggering builds **only for the applications that have changed**.

 By setting up automated pipelines that monitor changes in the repository, developers can ensure that only the necessary applications are rebuilt.

 This is the approach we will explore in this article, implementing an efficient CI/CD pipeline that will trigger the build for only the applications that have